-When your house appreciates you have a greater asset to borrow against, and you make a higher profit when you sell.
+When your house appreciates you have more equity to borrow against, and you'll produce a better profit when you sell.

-It's important that you pick an agent in Miami who recognizes the factors that affect local prices.
+The most important factor is that you go with a real estate agent in Miami who recognizes the factors that drive local prices.

-A lot of people are convinced that the economy is the number one factor impacting real estate appreciation.
+Many are convinced that the economy is the biggest factor affecting real estate appreciation.

-there are many factors on a national level that influence your house's value: unemployment, interest rates, business growth, and more.
+there are numerous factors on a national level that adjust your property's value: unemployment, interest rates, the stock market, and more.

-However, your home's value and the components that play the most significant role in its appreciation depend on the local Miami economy and housing market.
+However, your house's value and the factors that play the most significant role in its appreciation are particular to the local Miami economy and housing market.

-Real estate sales trends - What's the time on market?
-Are sellers needing to discount much or offer concessions Some information can be obtained from public records, but a good agent with a login to the local MLS will often be able to provide a more complete picture.
+Real estate sales trends - Are homes on the market 30, 60, or 90 days or even longer?
+What was the selling price compared to the listing price?
+A lot of data can be obtained from public records, but a good agent with access to the local MLS will usually provide a more complete picture.

-Economic factors - Have businesses moved into or away from an area?
+Economic factors - Have companies moved into or away from an area?
 Are local businesses hiring?
-Is there a fair mixture of work in an area, or does it count on just one industry?
+Is there a good blend of work in an area, or does it rely on just one industry?

 Each of these factors plays a role.